Health organisations across East Yorkshire will host the biggest showcase of healthcare services and innovation even seen in the region next week.

 The Health Expo will culminate in a special awards ceremony on the evening of 7th July, where local teams and individuals will compete for titles including the Innovative Health and Social Care Technology Award, Success in Partnership Working Award, and Healthcare Hero of the Year.

-Myles Howell, Director of Communications for Hull and East Yorkshire Hospitals NHS Trust, says:
+Myles Howell, Director of Communications for Hull University Teaching Hospitals NHS Trust, says:

 “Our local teams are involved in some really cutting-edge projects and improvements, so one of the main aims of the Health Expo is to showcase these amongst members of the public and celebrate the fantastic work carried out by health workers across the region.